xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

 ### ZSpaceStylusControl

- In xeogl we'd normally wrap your input controls in reusable components, so I added the [ZSpaceStylusControl](http://xeogl.org/docs/classes/ZSpaceStylusControl.html) as an example on which you might base your own zSpace stylus control.
+ In xeogl we'd normally wrap your input controls in reusable components, so I added the [ZSpaceStylusControl](http://xeogl.org/docs/classes/ZSpaceStylusControl.html) as an boilerplate/example on which you might base your own zSpace stylus control.

  <br>This component:

  * hooks into the [ZSpaceEffect](http://xeogl.org/docs/classes/ZSpaceEffect.html) events we just saw,
  * renders a 3D line segment that appears to extend from the tip of the stylus,
  * grabs intersecting entities when you push button 0, and
- * drags grabbed entities while button 0 is down.
+ * drags grabbed entities around while button 0 is down.

  To use it, all we need to do is add it to our scene: